Reese Brantmeier: College

 Brantmeier swept the Intercollegiate Tennis Association (ITA) Fall National Championships in the fall of 2023, winning national titles in singles and doubles with Scotty.
 In the spring of 2024, she tore her meniscus during the ITA National Team Indoor Championship, ruling her out for the season.

+In the fall of 2025, Brantmeier won the NCAA singles title.

+Career

+In September 2026, Brantmeier reached her first singles WTA 125 final at the 2026 Porto Open, as a qualifier, but lost to Maria Timofeeva.